-I see you playing a game during your class.
+I get it.
+Class is boring.
+You’re not into this movie.
+It’s only a quick glance down while you’re driving.
 Multitasking?
 Is that what you call it?
 Do you think this is a good thing?
 Better yet, do you think you’re good at it?

 Multitasking: dealing with more than one task at the same time

 It sounds like a good thing, right?
 You can get twice as much done in the same amount of time.
-The reality is that our brains aren’t built for this.
+The reality is that our brains aren’t built to multitask.
 Professor Jim Davies goes into detail about The science of multitasking, and why you should doodle in class, but here are the highlights:

 If I’m watching a movie and someone texts me, I would miss part of the movie.
 I just can’t pay attention to both at the same time.
 This is the reason why people shouldn’t talk or text while they’re driving, even if it’s hands-free.
 If the driver’s mind isn’t focused even for a few seconds, it could cause an accident.
 We are living in the Age of Distraction.